Usability testing: the everlasting debate

 A more recent example is the SMS messaging system.
 It was created to send service notifications, and the conceptual model was that no one would have written if they could speak.
 In fact they didn’t charge for the service at the beginning.
 They had the chance to observe that they were wrong.
 Wrong, and losing a bunch of money.

-Usability testing is a type of behavioral research.
+Usability testing is a type of behavioural research.
 Data is captured by observing what users do...
 Literally.

 We set up the test laptop in a room and ask a participant to perform some tasks with our product.
 The participant, naturally, is a representative of the audience we’re interested in.